 The College of the Pacific offers a variety of cross-disciplinary majors in which two areas of study are combined.
-The College also offers multi-disciplinary majors such as liberal studies which draw upon the resources of several departments and programs.
+The College also offers multi-disciplinary majors which draw upon the resources of several departments and programs.
 The cross-disciplinary programs are directed by faculty members from the cooperating departments.
 Students interested in one of the following programs should contact the directors of the program listed below for specific information.

 |COPD 010||COP Exploratory Deans Seminar||1|

-Geological and Environmental Science Major (BS)
+Environmental Sciences Track of the Geological and Environmental Science Major (BS)

 Laura Rademacher, Chair